 Master of Arts in Education: Concentration in Equity and Social Justice in Education

-The program addresses current issues in culture, language, ethnic, and gender diversity in education.
+The Equity and Social Justice Education program addresses current issues centered around race, culture, language, ethnic, ability, and gender diversity in education.
 The program focuses on the theoretical, historical, and political perspectives of race, class, gender, language, and sexual orientation as they apply to the theory and practice of education.
 In so doing, equity and social justice become key end goals for the educational process.
-Graduates of this program are able to work on related issues in public education, non-profit groups, public service, and private organizations.
+The Equity and Social Justice Education program is an inclusive program with Graduates who work on related issues in public education, university, non-profit groups, public service, and private organizations.

 Admission to the Program

 Entry into the Master’s program is open to applicants with a Bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college coursework.
 Prospective students must submit a CSU Graduate Application and a Department Application.
 In addition to the Department Application form, applicants must also submit to the Department two letters of recommendation, a statement of purpose and transcripts.
 A faculty committee reviews applications for admission on a regular basis.
 Students are admitted in both fall and spring semesters.